Narusawa, Yamanashi Prefecture, Japan

 Cavern Bath: There was a serious dungeon vibe in this bath, not recommended for the claustrophobic.
 Crouching through a small irregular opening, we stepped into the pool in semi-darkness.
 Trapped steam heated even the exposed parts of our bodies.

-Steam Bath: A dim and misty sauna with benches.
+Steam Bath: This was a more straightforward arrangement: a dim and misty sauna with benches.
 The steam was overpowering to my taste, although it killed the cold most effectively.

 Carbonate Bath: Hydrogen carbonate bubbled up in this bath.
 I giggled as bubbles flowed over my legs and felt them go up my bare bum.
 They were said to be detoxifying.
 It was a tonic for a tired and toxic ski student.

-Aroma Bath: Easily my favorite bath.
+Aroma Bath: The floral smell easily made this my favorite bath.
 Steam and a subtle scent of lavender emanated from the pool.
 It was the most relaxing onsen drawing on the combined power of hot spring and aromatherapy.
 I emerged from the pool feeling and smelling fresh like a basket of flowers.